navikt/kafka-codelab/README.md

 3. Create a kafka streams application
     - The streams application shall:
-        - create a separate topic for every number of dices rolled (1->5)
+        - create a separate topic containing dice rolls for every number of dices rolled (1->5)
-        - create a new topic containing all the true yatzy rolls (all 5 dices with same number)
+        - create a new topic containing all the true yatzy rolls (5 dices, all dices with same number)
     - You can either create your own kafka stream class from scratch or base it on the example below
     - If you get stuck there is a proposed solution in the kafkacodelab project (no.nav.kafkacodelab.DiceRollStreamer)
     - Go to [kafka-streams](https://kafka.apache.org/documentation/streams/) for additional information on kafka streams